ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 Similar to what others have noticed, and as I predicted [8 months ago](https://x.com/jumploops/status/2009910802170740771), better models are requiring less ceremony to work effectively.

-On the flip side, as the models get _better_, they're become [harder to control](https://openai.com/index/hugging-face-model-evaluation-security-incident/).
+On the flip side, as the models get _better_, they'll become [harder to control](https://openai.com/index/hugging-face-model-evaluation-security-incident/).

 A simple example of this is the PyTorch task on Terminal Bench 2.1.